illumos/ipd/ipd/0002/README.md

 the source revision, not smatch itself.
 There is also at least one change rejected by upstream that we rely on.

+## Updating smatch

+If we need to resync with upstream smatch, the procedure is as follows:

+1. Pull upstream into the `master` branch of `https://github.com/illumos/smatch`
+1. Merge into the `illumos` branch.
+1. Tag as e.g. `0.9.1-il-1`
+1. Copy sources over to `illumos-gate` `usr/src/tools/smatch/src`
+1. Update `usr/src/tools/smatch/Makefile` with the new tag information
+1. RTI

 ## Caveats and Risks

 smatch does not cover C++ code or SPARC code, unlike lint.
 Other architectures